InseeFrLab/cloud-scripts/gke/README.md

 ### Configuration

 * Create a service account (https://console.cloud.google.com/iam-admin/serviceaccounts).
+* TODO : list permissions needed for the service account.
+Creating a `Project owner` service account is insecure but effective.
 * Export account key in JSON format
 * Put JSON key on `~/gcp/account.json`
 * Modify the `config.tf` file to change the project name